-Syllabus Title Diagnostic Pathology (General) Instructor Yamamoto, Masui Credit 1 Type of Class Lectuer and Lectuer and Practice Theme Tumor diag Tumor diagnostics (histology, cytology, elecron microscopy, immunohistochemistry, in situ hybridization) Schedule Tuesday14: :00-15:10, 15:20-16:30 Course Objective (2) Ordinary and an unte (1) Minimum level: To carry out research activities via communicating efficiently with colleagues and conforming to research ethics.
-(2) Ordinary level: To formulate a qualitative research design and prove it with the supervisors through an appropriate reference searching and an untenable hypothesis building (3) Advanced level: To voluntarily compile research findings into full-fledged English papers and publish them in peer-reviewed academic Evaluation Methods Attendance e (50%), report on seminar (30%), co onference presentation (10%), academic writing (5%), examination (5%) Grading Scale The five categories are S (90 points or more to 100 points), A (80 points or more to less than 90 points), B (70 points or more to less than 80 points), C (60 points or more to less than 70 points), and D (less than 60 points).
+Syllabus Title Diagnostic Pathology (General) Instructor Yamamoto, Masui Credit 1 1 Type of Class Lectuer and Practice Theme Tumor diagnostics (histology, cytology, elecron microscopy, immunohistochemistry, in situ hybridization) Schedule Tuesday14 00-15:10, 15:20-16:30 Course Objective Minimum level: To carry out research activities via communicating efficiently with colleagues and conforming to research ethics.
+Ordinary level: To formulate a qualitative research design and prove it with the supervisors through an appropriate reference searching and an untenable hypothesis building Advanced level: To voluntarily compile research findings into full-fledged English papers and publish them in peer-reviewed academic journals Evaluation Methods Attendance (50%), report on seminar (30%), conference presentation (10%), academic writing (5%), examination (5%) Grading Scale The five categories are S (90 points or more to 100 points), A (80 points or more to less than 90 points), B (70 points or more to less than 80 points), C (60 points or more to less than 70 points), and D (less than 60 points).
 S, A, B, and C are acceptable, and D is not acceptable.
-Textbooks/References 細胞診を学ぶ人のために 第6版(医学書院)、外科病理学 第5版(文光堂) Independent Study Outside of Class Textbook reading and reference searching Room Yayoi Mem orial Education Building, 4th Floor, Department of Pathology Special Note who cannot participate in the above back will be given at the final sessi e time, the time schedule will be decided after consultation.
-Questions will be accepted at any ion.
+Textbooks/Referenc es 細胞診を学ぶ人のために 第6版(医学書院)、外科病理学 第5版(文光堂) Independent Study Outside of Class Textbook reading and reference searching Room Yayoi Memorial Education Building, 4th Floor, Department of Pathology Special Note For those who cannot participate in the above time, the time schedule will be decided after consultation.
+Questions will be accepted at any time.
+Feedback will be given at the final session.
 Course Plan Number Instructor Contents 1 Masui Histological diagnosis 2 Masui Cytological diagnosis 3 Masui Application of electron microscopy 4 Yamamoto, Masui Immunohistochemistry and in situ hybridization

-Syllabus Title Diagnostic Pathology (Special) Instructor Masui Credit 1 Type of Class Lectuer and d Practice Theme Brain tumor pathology Schedule Wednesday 14:00-15:10, 15:20-16:30 Course Objective (2) Ordinary and an unte (1) Minimum level: To carry out research activities via communicating efficiently with colleagues and conforming to research ethics.
-(2) Ordinary level: To formulate a qualitative research design and prove it with the supervisors through an appropriate reference searching and an untenable hypothesis building (3) Advanced level: To voluntarily compile research findings into full-fledged English papers and publish them in peer-reviewed academic Evaluation Methods Attendance e (50%), report on seminar (30%), co onference presentation (10%), academic writing (5%), examination (5%) Grading Scale The five categories are S (90 points or more to 100 points), A (80 points or more to less than 90 points), B (70 points or more to less than 80 points), C (60 points or more to less than 70 points), and D (less than 60 points).
+Syllabus Title Diagnostic Pathology (Special) Instructor Masui Credit 1 Type of Class Lectuer and d Practice Theme Brain tumor r pathology Schedule Wednesday 14:00-15:10, 15:20-16:30 Course Objective Minimum level: To carry out research activities via communicating efficiently with colleagues and conforming to research ethics.
+Ordinary level: To formulate a qualitative research design and prove it with the supervisors through an appropriate reference searching and an untenable hypothesis building Advanced level: To voluntarily compile research findings into full-fledged English papers and publish them in peer-reviewed academic journals Evaluation Methods Attendance (50%), report on seminar (30%), conference presentation (10%), academic writing (5%), examination (5%) Grading Scale The five categories are S (90 points or more to 100 points), A (80 points or more to less than 90 points), B (70 points or more to less than 80 points), C (60 points or more to less than 70 points), and D (less than 60 points).
 S, A, B, and C are acceptable, and D is not acceptable.
-Textbooks/References 脳腫瘍臨床病理カラーアトラス 第4版(医学書院) Independent Study Outside of Class Textbook reading and reference searching Room Yayoi Mem orial Education Building, 4th Floor, Department of Pathology Special Note who cannot participate in the above back will be given at the final sessi e time, the time schedule will be decided after consultation.
-Questions will be accepted at any on.
-Course Plan Number Instructor Contents 1 Masui Brain tumor pathology (1) 2 Masui Brain tumor pathology (2) 3 Masui Cytopathology of brain tumors 4 4 Masui Genotypic classification of brain tumors
+Textbooks/Referenc es 脳腫瘍臨床病理カラーアトラス 第4版(医学書院) Independent Study Outside of Class Textbook reading and reference searching Room Yayoi Memorial Education Building, 4th Floor, Department of Pathology Special Note For those who cannot participate in the above time, the time schedule will be decided after consultation.
+Questions will be accepted at any time.
+Feedback will be given at the final session.
+Course Plan Number Instructor Contents 1 Masui Brain tumor pathology (1) 2 Masui Brain tumor pathology (2) 3 Masui Cytopathology of brain tumors 4 Masui Genotypic classification of brain tumors